 Eucalyptus trees in bloom are the perfect accompaniment for your summer soiree because the flowers look like a miniature fireworks display.

 Why?
 Because the flowers, much like dandelions, don’t have petals.
 Instead, they have hundreds of brightly colored stamens surrounding the bud.

-Square stems and rare leaf patterns are also uncommon features that are found in the eucalyptus tree.
+Square stems and rare leaf patterns are also uncommon features that are found in the.

 Eucalyptus has also long been used in medicine, from disinfecting hospitals to healing wounds to treating respiratory illnesses.
 Although we obviously recommend that you consult a medical professional about any illnesses or injuries, it’s nice to know that you have a natural remedy for small cuts on hand.